dana-ross/danaross.dev/content/manager-readme.md

 **You have my word that any feedback of this nature will be delivered discreetly and respectfully**, with a goal of building you up into the team members we need, and never to tear you down.

 I'm a believer in Performance Improvement Plans (PIPs).
 PIPs have a reputation as something negative.
-They're seen as a way to “manage out” employees that bosses don't have the guts to fire outright.
+They're seen as a way to "manage out" employees that bosses don't have the guts to fire outright.

 A PIP should never be used like that.
 Why even go through the motions and waste everyone's time if you just want to get rid of someone?
 Instead, **I try to give direct feedback, mentoring, and enough time to achieve the goals we set before you.** The structure of the PIP forces us to regularly reflect on your progress, and to meet regularly to discuss it.
 It's a way to ensure you get the support you need to thrive, because we want you to continue being part of our team.